kik369/docker-web-interface/README.md

 -   **Live Log Streaming**
     -   View container logs in real-time with persistent state across sessions.
 -   **Docker Image Management**
-    -   List, search, pull, and remove images through a dedicated UI.
+    -   List, search, and view images through the dedicated UI.
+    -   Delete images (with force option for images used by containers).
+    -   Direct links to Docker Hub or registry source for each image.
 -   **Docker Compose Project Grouping**
     -   Automatically group containers by Docker Compose projects and perform bulk actions (start, stop, restart).
 -   **Enhanced Logging and Request Tracing**